candlerb/rsyslog-omprog-pulsar/README.md

 The metadata is stored as pulsar message properties (headers), and the message itself as the message body.

+## Why separate message and metadata?

+A number of common logging systems bundle together the message and metadata into a single JSON object.

+Whilst this is convenient, it has a problem: JSON strings do not carry arbitrary binary data, only valid Unicode text.
+Syslog sources can and sometimes do generate data which is not valid UTF-8.
+You therefore have the choice of:

+1. Your logging system blowing up when an unexpected binary symbol appears;
+2. Your logging solution generating something that looks like JSON, but technically isn't (and therefore may blow up further down the line);
+3. Your logging system "fixing" the message by dropping or replacing invalid characters, so you no longer have a record of exactly what was sent.

+With pulsar you can avoid this problem: the message body can be retained exactly as-is.
+Certainly you may have to modify it down the line to work with other systems, but you have control and visibility of the process, and you have the original message to refer to should you need it.

+rsyslog is not completely binary-clean - for example it has to replace newline with `#012` to work with the line-based omprog protocol - but at least it avoids character encoding issues.

 ## Sample configuration: rsyslog

 Add to `/etc/rsyslog.conf`: